cablehead/levee/docs/content/http.md

     Convenience to stream the entire response body through the json decoder.
     Returns a lua table object for the decoded json on success, otherwise returns `nil`, `err`.

-## Stream

-*This'll likely move to be a general message / io primitive.*

-A `Stream` allows a portion of a streaming socket to be delegated.

-### attributes

-- conn
-- buf
-- len
-- done

-### methods

-- `readin()`:

-    read from the stream's conn to its buf.

-- `value()`

-    returns buf, len of the stream currently buffered

-- `trim(len)`

-    trims this stream's buf by len. if len is nil then trims the entire buf. the stream's len will be reduced by the actual amount trimmed. if len drops to 0 the stream will be marked as done.

-- `splice(conn)`

-    writes this stream to conn and marks it as done.

-- `tostring()`

-    copies the entire stream into a string and marks it as done.

-- `discard()`

-    consumes the entire stream with as few resources as possible and marks it as done.

-- `json()`

-    decodes the stream using the json decoder and returns a lua table for the decoded json.